judeonuh/Promotion-eligibility-and-bias-analysis/README.md

 Modeling and evaluation
 Feature importance
 Fairness audit and interpretation
-Business interpretation: what answers the business question?
+Business interpretation
-Limitations & caveats
+Limitations and caveats
 Recommendations (operational and technical) — immediate & medium-term
 Appendix: Key numbers & how they were computed